F3lip3-hub/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-0- We change the current User id to be named betty\n 1-
+0- We change the current User id to be named betty

+1-